Skip to main content

 ScenarioBehavior

-Same key, same bodyReplay cached response with Aurous-Idempotent-Replayed: true
+Same key, same body — original succeededReplay the cached 2xx with Aurous-Idempotent-Replayed: true (never re-billed)

-New keyProcess normally, cache for 24 hours
+New keyProcess normally; cache the result for 24 hours

 Header omittedProcess normally; never replays